 I am a Canadian living in the UK.
 My family moved around every few years when I was a child, from oil-town to oil-town, including northern Alberta, Alaska, and Newfoundland, until we settled in Calgary.
 It was in Calgary that I became a north-west girl: someone whose identity is bound up in wide open spaces, harsh winters, big skies, prairies and mountains.
-I was into camping in the Rockies and into wood-craft, with my own pair of hand-made snow-shoes, which I still have.
+I was into camping in the Rockies and into wood-craft, having my own pair of snow-shoes, which I still own.

 All this while being intensely bookish and academic, so it can be done!
 My academic side finally took me to England, where I did a D.Phil. and a post-doctorate at Oxford University.